paramraghavan/cookbook/pickle/quick-lemon.md

 - mix with 1 to 1 and 1/2 teasoon salt(salt to taste)
 - add 1/4th teaspoon turmeric and mix it well

+## Step 2.0
+- wash the lemons well and put thm in mild luke warm salt water for several hours or overnight, this can help draw out some of the bitter compounds

 ## Step 2
 ### make spice for pickle